zakirullin/cognitive-load/README.md

 `Maintainability`: The code is easy for a future programmer to modify correctly.
 `Consistency`: The code is consistent with the broader codebase.

-Does the new fancy buzzword comply with these principles?
+Does your code comply with these principles?
 Or all it does is creating extraneous cognitive load?

 <details>
   <summary><b>Here's a fun picture</b></summary>